snthl-s/MD-Repo/RESUME.md

 - Generate customized reports to users according to the requirements.
 - Part of Problem Management team to solve the common issues, understand the issue, Impact Analysis and provide solutions.

-<b>FreeLancer - Oct 2016 - Present*</b>

-<b>Probasse Cloud Solutions and Service (Start Up company)</b><br/>
-*Software Specialist | Jan 2018 - March 2018(current)*<br/>

-<b>Cloud Implementation</b> - http://slcmprobasse.com/ January 2018 - March 2018

-`AWS` `GIT` `S3 Bucket` `MySql` `PHP` `Cloud Watch` `VPC` `IAM` `EBS` `Auto Scaling`

-Worked on implementing ILCM - INSTITUTE LIFECYCLE MANAGEMENT into cloud with highly scalability and availability.

-- Domain Setup
-- Designed and deployed highly scalable,secured and available AWS Architecture.
-- Implemented GIT SCM to manage the version control of source code.
-- Implemented Auto Scaling to scale up the resources when the resources are fully utilized.

-<b>ILCM - INSTITUTE LIFECYCLE MANAGEMENT</b> - http://stest.slcmprobasse.com/ - May 2017 - Present

- `ReactJS` `HTML` `CSS` `Yii2` `REST` `AWS` `BOOTSTRAP` `AdminLTE`

-Working on architect and developing cloud-based School ERP System (cross-platform).
-Built a collaborative team environment to collate ideas, feedbacks, complaints, worked together to build this product to the end customer(Schools).

-- Gathered requirement from the customer and converted the user stories into value stories, developed the system.
-- Used React for develope UI development.
-- REST complaint.
-- Used AdminLTE for Back End UI development.

-<b>Probasse - Company Profile Website</b> - http://probasse.com/ - August 2017 - September 2017

-`PHP` `MYSQL` `WORDPRESS` `HTML` `CSS`

-Developed a website for company to show case the company profile, give demo to the users, and track support tickets.

-- Created a responsive unique wordpress theme for this company.
-- Implemented e-commerce plugins to buy subscription through online.

-<b> Bug Tracker </b> - http://bug.probasse.com/ - October 2017 - November 2017

-`Mantis` `PHP` `MYSQL`

-Developed a bug tracker application using open source bug tracking tools, to track the bugs, reported by the users,testers and developers, To track all the feature requests.

-- Customized the Open source bug tracker into our requirements and deployed in the AWS server.
-- Created a domain and hosted the server

-<b> Work Log Tracker </b> - December 2017 - February 2018 - http://worklog.eu-4.evennode.com/

-`ReactJS`

-Developed UI for work log tracker, users can track their out work completed according to the time, which can be reviewed by the manager.

-- Converted the mock Up templates into single page web application using React.
-- Used Redux to manage the data in a organized way.
-- User React-Router to navigate through the components.

-<b> Black Board </b> - January 2018 - Present

-`React-Native` `Mobile Apps` `Firebase`

-Mobile application for the user Teacher and Student, to tracker their information.

-- Used React native to Develop Android and IOS application.
-- Used Redux to manage the states.
-- Used Axios to connect with the Firebase.

-<b> LOQ. </b> - April 2018 - Present

-`React-Native` `Mobile Apps`

-Mobile application helps the users to record and share the knowledge in the form of audio and text with other users.

-- Used React native to Develop Android and IOS application.
-- Used Redux to manage the states.
-- Used REST API to perform the CRUD operations.
-- Used Router to navigate between the pages.

 ----------------------------------
 ### PROJECTS